 Meet the Team

 Brittany has always believed that with the right tools and support there is no limit to a child’s potential.
-She is a Certified Family Life Educator and creator and host of the podcast, Raising Today’s Kids, where she shares her deep belief in the power of parents.
-Brittany has also served as a Court Appointed Special Advocate (CASA), Sexual Assault (SANE) Advocate, Team Leader for Montana’s Operation Underground Railroad Volunteer Team, and Co-Chair of The Safeguard Alliance (a task force of the National Center on Sexual Exploitation) while pursuing a master’s degree in Family and Human Development at Arizona State University.
+She has a master's degree in Family and Human Development, is a Certified Family Life Educator, and is creator and host of the podcast, Raising Today’s Kids where she shares her deep belief in the power of parents.
+Brittany has also served as a Court Appointed Special Advocate (CASA), Sexual Assault (SANE) Advocate, and is actively involved in the Safeguard Alliance (a task force of the National Center on Sexual Exploitation).

 Brittany has a bucket list the length of Montana.
 She would love to experience every adventure from learning to yodel, to running an ultra-marathon, to seeing the northern lights from a hot spring.
 She loves to travel and integrate with the locals wherever she goes and has had life-changing conversations in cultures from Israel to Haiti.
 The experience that trumps all others though, is that of being a mother.
 She and her husband feel so blessed to have four children who inspire her to fight to protect all children.